litkeys/DraftCN/docs/prd/epic-1-core-builder-with-freeform-drag-drop.md

 5. Z-index maintained during movement
 6. State updates with new position after move
 7. Block maintains reference to template and props during move

+### Story 1.10: Canvas Container with Auto-Expansion
+As a user,
+I want a canvas that automatically expands as I add content,
+so that I always have space to work.

+**Acceptance Criteria:**
+1. Canvas maintains 80% viewport width
+2. Canvas height dynamically calculated based on lowest block position plus 1200px buffer
+3. Minimum height equals viewport height
+4. Canvas centered with gray background container
+5. Scrollable vertically when content exceeds viewport
+6. Canvas re-calculates height when blocks are added/moved/removed